suhasagg/AI-Powered-Security-Auditor/README.md

-# AI-Powered Security Auditor — Principal+ Reference Architecture
+# AI-Powered Security Auditor — Reference Architecture

 > Defensive, authorization-first reference implementation.
 Scan only systems you own or are explicitly authorized to assess.
 The included ZAP integration defaults to passive/baseline-style operation and requires an allowlisted target.
 It is not an exploitation framework.